MikroElektronika/mikrosdk_click_v2/clicks/dcmotor11/DETAILS.md

 ---
-# DC Motor 11 click
+# DC Motor 11 Click

 DC Motor 11 Click is a brushed DC motor driver with the current limiting and current sensing.
 It is based on the DRV8830, an integrated H-Bridge driver IC, optimized for motor driving applications.